moebiussurfing/ofxColorManager/README.md

 - **macOS**. **High Sierra** / **Xcode9** & **Xcode10** / **OF ~0.11**

 ## Notes / TODO
++ Create an App using all the power but more user-friendly and a very simplified GUI.
 + Processing / Unity3D / UE4 clients plugins. _(?)_
+  * The main original destination of this addon is to complement customized apps, more than make an alternative to "Adobe" color managers or other solutions on the market.
 + Export Adobe ASE. _(?)_
 + Tween transitions to presets.
 + Undo engine.
-+ Create an App more user-friendly and very simplified GUI.

 ## Author
 An addon by **@moebiusSurfing**